 What's more, it's illegal in many places and could jeopardise your insurance if anything goes wrong.
 If you care about your own life and those around you, steer clear of any DIY electrical work.

-If you're located in Christchurch, Christchurch Electricians are the choice for you.
+If you're located in Christchurch, Christchurch Electrical are the choice for you.
 We ensure the safety, competency and compliance of all our electrical workers to give you peace of mind.
 To discuss your upcoming electrical project with our team give us a call on (03) 366 1718 today.